 His stories about growing up during the Great Depression weren't just history lessons - they taught us about resilience and gratitude.
 He could fix anything with duct tape and wire, and his workshop was like a magical place where broken things got second chances."

-Don't wait until the last minute to begin writing your eulogy.
-Give yourself ample time to write, reflect, and revise your words.
+Don't wait until the last minute to begin writing.
+Give yourself ample time to write, reflect, and revise.
 Writing a eulogy is an emotional journey, and you may need breaks to process your feelings.
-It's perfectly normal if your first draft isn't what you envisioned - many people go through several versions before finding the right tone and message.
-Starting early also allows you to gather thoughts from family and friends who might share memories you'd like to include.
+It's perfectly normal if your first draft isn't what you envisioned, many people go through several versions before finding the right tone.
+Starting early also lets you gather memories from family and friends you'd like to include.

 Share specific memories and stories that capture who your loved one truly was.
-Did they have a favorite saying that made everyone smile?
+Did they have a favourite saying that made everyone smile?
 A special talent that brought joy to others?
 Include these meaningful details to paint a vivid picture of their character.
-Think about the small moments that defined them - their morning coffee ritual, the way they laughed, their dedication to helping others, or the advice they always gave.
-These personal touches help guests remember your loved one's unique spirit and the impact they had on those around them.
+Think about the small moments that defined them, their morning coffee ritual, the way they laughed, the advice they always gave.
+These personal touches help guests remember your loved one's unique spirit.

 Aim for about 5-7 minutes of speaking time, which translates to roughly 500-750 words.
-While you may have countless memories to share, remember that a concise, well-crafted message often carries more impact than a longer one.
-Consider your audience and the overall service schedule - it's better to leave people wanting more than to go on too long.
-Focus on your most meaningful stories and messages, ensuring each word serves a purpose in honouring your loved one's memory.
+While you may have countless memories to share, a concise, well-crafted message often carries more impact than a longer one.
+Consider your audience and the overall service schedule, it's better to leave people wanting more than to go on too long.
+Focus on your most meaningful stories.

 Read your eulogy out loud several times before the funeral.
-This practice serves multiple purposes - it helps you become comfortable with the words, allows you to time yourself, and reveals any awkward phrases that need smoothing out.
-You might want to practice in front of a trusted friend or family member who can offer support and feedback.
-Remember to speak slowly and clearly, and mark places in your text where you might need to pause for composure.
-It's perfectly acceptable to show emotion during delivery - this is, after all, a deeply personal moment.
+This helps you become comfortable with the words, lets you time yourself, and reveals any awkward phrases that need smoothing out.
+You might practise in front of a trusted friend or family member who can offer support and feedback.
+Remember to speak slowly and clearly, and mark places where you might need to pause for composure.
+It's perfectly acceptable to show emotion, this is, after all, a deeply personal moment.

 It's normal to get emotional while delivering a eulogy.
-To mitigate this challenge, keep these tips in mind:
+You're speaking about someone you love, of course it stirs something.
+To make the moment a little easier, keep these in mind:

 - Have a backup person ready to take over if needed